Surianubhav/ECHO_haptics_for_deafblind/README.md

 # ECHO — Speech You Can Feel

-A real-time speech-to-haptic communication system for Deaf-Blind users utiizing the Advance Braille Technique.
+A real-time speech-to-haptic communication system for Deaf-Blind users utilizing the Advanced Braille Technique.
 ECHO listens to spoken language, understands its meaning (not just its words), and encodes that meaning into tactile feedback the user can feel directly — no interpreter, no lag, no dependence on an round the clock active internet connection to work.